 The spring semester was winding down at Dartmouth, and Russell Rickford ’09GSAS, an assistant professor of history, took a moment between student conferences to talk about his teacher, Manning Marable.

 Rickford was getting used to this.
-One of Marable’s star students, it was Rickford who served as editor of Beyond Boundaries, in addition to writing the eulogy in the program that was to be handed out at a May 26 public memorial for Marable at Columbia.
+One of Marable’s star students, Rickford served as editor of Beyond Boundaries and wrote the eulogy in the program that was to be handed out at a May 26 public memorial for Marable at Columbia.

 “Intellectually, Dr. Marable represents a structural critique of our racial democracy in a time when the public discourse is increasingly shaped by ideas of a postracial world — the notion that the civil rights movement solved the basic problems of racial inequality, a narrative that really enabled abandonment of the efforts to acknowledge and correct the institutional racism of the past.
 So Dr. Marable was writing and pursuing activism at a time when his message, his fundamental understanding of the nature of society, was, in many ways, marginal.”

 Though maybe that message was becoming less marginal, somehow, in the age of Obama.
 At any rate, that week, Malcolm X: A Life of Reinvention hit number three on the New York Times best-seller list.

 Any criticisms, no matter how minor or mild, of Malcolm’s stated beliefs or evolving political career, were generally perceived as being not merely heretical, but almost treasonous to the entire Black race.